Setup

 Recommended

 Best default for laptops and workstations.
-It gives you the cleanest setup story and keeps the runtime isolated from your host machine.
+It keeps the scientific runtime isolated from the host machine.

 HPC